 Rolling Old 401k Plans or IRAs into Your Small Business 401k Plan

 Some words of caution.
 Rolling old IRAs and such into your shiny new self-employed 401k plan might not be the best idea.
 In some cases, the rollovers will be captive or trapped in the 401k plan.
 For example, let’s say you have a $50,000 IRA and you move it into your 401k.
 Two years later you have a crisis and need to access the $50,000.
-Your 401k plan might not allow you to withdraw this money without a hardship, have an in-service rollover or allow loans against the plan assets.
+Your 401k plan might not allow you to withdraw this money without a hardship provision, have an in-service rollover or allow loans against the plan assets.
 These features, or some would say are poorly documented limitations, vary among plan providers.

 Also, 401k plans (beyond the solo 401k plans) might have higher fees and fewer options.
 In our observation, many 401k plans have an annual asset management fee of 1.5% to 3.0% of assets, whereas most IRAs (and solo 401k plans) operate for less than 1.5% annually.
 There are kickbacks from the asset managers to the 401k plan administrators which is why you see some administrators like Wells Fargo offering free 401k plans.

-Taxpayer's Comprehensive Guide to LLCs and S Corps : 2019 Edition
+Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition

-This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
+This KB article is an excerpt from our 400+ page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
-You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-
+You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-